 Benefits of Medicare Advantage

-- Compared to Medigap insurance, Medicare Advantage plans generally offer lower monthly premiums.
+• Compared to Medigap insurance, Medicare Part C plans generally offer lower monthly premiums.

-- Most Medicare Advantage plans offer a bundled Part D prescription drug plan.
+• Most Medicare Part C plans offer a bundled Part D prescription drug plan.

 Disadvantages of Medicare Advantage

-- When you enrol in a Medicare Advantage plan, you may need a referral from your doctor before getting to see a specialist.
+• When you enroll in a Medicare Advantage plan, you may need a referral from your doctor before getting to see a specialist.

-- Higher out-of-pocket costs.
-Your maximum out-of-pocket costs are higher than with a Medicare supplement and do not include unapproved services.
+• Higher out-of-pocket costs.
+Your maximum out-of-pocket costs are higher than with a Medicare supplement and those limits do not include unapproved services.